h0tk3y/k-new-mpp-samples/README.md

-# Samples for the Kotlin New MPP
+# Kotlin New Multiplatform Projects

 The new multiplatform projects all use a single plugin, `kotlin-multiplatform` (a.k.a. `org.jetbrains.kotlin.multiplatform`) and are then configured using the special DSL.